udaykiran009/oneCCL/doc/rst/source/dl_frameworks-support.rst

 - nGraph*
 - Tensorflow*, pyTorch*, MXNet* (all through Horovod*)

-:guilabel:`Describe how to enable MLSL on different frameworks`.
+:guilabel:`Describe how to enable ICCL on different frameworks`.